School Board Policy 709 -

 2. Provide the school office and the transportation office with accurate information regarding student name, address, phone number, emergency information and day care information.
 Immediately notify the school office of any changes.

-3. Instruct children to be at the school bus stop at least five minutes before the scheduled pick-up time.
-Under no circumstances should students arrive at the bus stop more than ten minutes prior to the scheduled pick-up time.
+3. Instruct children to be at the school bus stop at least five minutes and, in inclement weather, not more than ten minutes before the scheduled pick-up time.

 4. Remain alert to impending weather patterns and have children properly clothed for the current weather conditions.